 Communications are undoubtedly an important factor in running an efficient and effective business.
 However an airport can be considered unique in that it contains many different companies and teams, each with individual communication requirements.
 For example, air traffic control, airport management, security staff and catering businesses.
 Although working to the same goal; the smooth and timely departure and arrival of aircraft, these groups will often benefit from the increased sharing of knowledge and easier, faster and more reliable communications. (more…)

-Tagged with: Ben Sampson, Operations, Oslo Airport, Terrestrial Trunked Radio (TETRA)
+Tagged with: Airport operations, Ben Sampson, Oslo Airport, Terrestrial Trunked Radio (TETRA)

 Issue 2 2005 / 16 June 2005 / Anthony T. (Buzz) Cerino, U.S. Dept of Homeland Security, TSA, Office of Security Technology - Transportation Security Laboratory, Communications Technology Lead

 Use of Radio Frequency Identification technology in the aviation industry has been a long time coming, but, writes Anthony Cerino, the wait is over with – probably.